 Near the top of the hill there is a junction where tracks head north into Sir Stanley Whitehead Park (linking to Walter’s Bluff and Bayview) and east into Branford Park (via the East Ridge Track).
 At the summit there is a monument and lookout platform, allowing great views across the city, Tasman Bay, and inland up the Maitai Valley.

 Note that the top of Botanical Hill is not the actual ‘centre’ of New Zealand.
 Given its prominence and location next to the city centre, the top of the hill was used as an starting point for trigonometrical surveys by Chief Surveyor of Nelson, John Spence Browning in the 1870s.
 The true geographical centre of New Zealand lies in the Golden Downs Forest, a few kilometres south of Kohatu.

 Park at Riverside Pool and follow Maitai River Walkway to the pedestrian bridge at Hardy St East.
 Head up the main track to the summit of Botanical Hill, but on the return leg take the East Ridge Track to Branford Park.
-Cross the Maitai Valley Road bridge and follow the Maitai River Walkway back downstream to where you started.
+Cross Maitai Valley Road bridge and follow Maitai River Walkway back downstream to where you started.